Skip to main content

 2. Alcohol

-Alcohol can also interact with Qsymia.
+Alcohol also interacts with Qsymia.
 Combining Qsymia with alcohol can increase your risk of side effects, such as dizziness, drowsiness, and trouble concentrating.
 This is because alcohol and Qsymia affect your brain in similar ways.

-It’s best to limit or avoid alcohol consumption while on Qsymia.
-If you're a regular drinker, let your healthcare provider know before starting Qsymia.
+With this in mind, it’s best to limit or avoid alcohol consumption while taking Qsymia.
+If you drink alcohol regularly, let your prescriber know before starting Qsymia.
 They can help you safely reduce your alcohol intake.
-Or they may recommend a different weight loss medication that’s safe for you.
+Or they may recommend a different weight-loss medication that’s safer for you.

 If you or someone you know struggles with substance use, help is available.
 Call SAMHSA’s National Helpline at 1-800-662-4357 to learn about resources in your area.

-Be sure your healthcare provider knows if you’re taking any CNS depressants before starting Qsymia.
+Be sure your prescriber knows if you’re taking any CNS depressants before starting Qsymia.
 They may want to make changes to your dose or your medications due to this interaction.
-Even if your provider OKs combining Qsymia with one of these medications, avoid driving or doing other tasks that require your full attention until you know how the combination affects you.
+Even if your prescriber OKs combining Qsymia with one of these medications, avoid driving or doing other tasks that require your full attention until you know how the combination affects you.

 As mentioned, Qsymia is a combination medication that contains phentermine and topiramate.
-Phentermine (Adipex-P) is also available on its own for weight loss.
-Topiramate (Topamax) is also available on its own, although taking it for weight loss is an off-label usage.
+Phentermine (Adipex-P, Lomaira) is also available on its own for weight loss.
+Topiramate (Topamax) is also available on its own, although taking it for weight loss is an off-label use.

-Taking more than one medication with the same ingredient isn’t recommended, as it can increase side effects and may be harmful to your health.
+Taking Qsymia with another medication that contains the same ingredient isn’t recommended, as it can increase side effects and may be harmful to your health.

-Can I take more than one weight loss medication at a time?
+Can you take more than one weight-loss medication at a time?

-The effect of taking more than one weight loss medication at a time hasn’t been studied.
-So we don’t know much about the possible risks and benefits of combining different types of weight loss medications.
+The effect of taking more than one weight-loss medication at a time hasn’t been well studied.
+So we don’t know much about the possible risks and benefits of combining different types of weight-loss medications.

-In most cases, if one weight loss medication isn’t effective for you, you’ll stop taking it before trying a new one.
-You should only combine more than one medication if your provider tells you to.
+In most cases, if one weight-loss medication isn’t effective for you, you’ll stop taking it before trying a new one.
+You should only combine more than one medication if your prescriber tells you to.
 They’ll be able to make sure the combination is safe based on your medical history.

 Keep in mind: This also applies to over-the-counter (OTC) herbs and supplements that claim to help with weight loss.
-You shouldn’t take them with Qsymia unless your provider OKs it.
+You shouldn’t take them with Qsymia unless your prescriber OKs it.

 5. Amitriptyline

-Your healthcare provider may keep a close eye on your symptoms if you’re taking Qsymia and amitriptyline together.
+Your prescriber may keep a close eye on your symptoms if you’re taking Qsymia and amitriptyline together.
 They may need to lower your amitriptyline dosage if side effects become bothersome.

 6. Monoamine oxidase inhibitors (MAOIs)